by Allison Shalla, Dogly Wellness Advocate & Canine Nutritionist

-If your dog is sensitive to dairy, there are lots of other healthy dog treats you can feed right from your kitchen.
+If your dog is sensitive to dairy, there are many other healthy dogs treats you can feed right from your kitchen.
 One of my dogs’ favorite snacks is apple slices with all-natural peanut butter.
-When feeding peanut butter, be sure it does not contain xylitol or other sweeteners or additives, which can be toxic to dogs.
+When providing peanut butter, ensure it does not contain xylitol or other sweeteners or additives toxic to dogs.
 As well, always be mindful of giving high-fat treats in moderation.

-For more wellness advice, join my Community on Dogly where you can ask questions and get 24/7 access to certified experts across nutrition, training & behavior, and wellness to give you and your dog your best life together.
+For more wellness advice, join my Community on Dogly.
+You can ask questions and get 24/7 access to certified experts across nutrition, training & behavior, and wellness to give you and your dog your best life together.

 If your dog could use some digestion help and a healthier gut to absorb and access all the good nutrients you’re feeding, check out Native Pet’s Probiotic, carefully created by their team of nutritionists and veterinarians.

 Is it okay to feed dogs cottage cheese?

 Yes, it is okay to feed dogs cottage cheese with some precaution.
 If your dog is lactose intolerance, do not feed your dog any cottage cheese.

 Is cottage cheese good for a dog with an upset stomach?

 Yes.
 Cottage cheese is rich in protein, calcium, and vitamins, along with probiotics.
 All these ingredients help during an upset stomach.